dojo/docs/developer/design/loader.rst

     course there is no way for the loader to enforce this, and some synchronous modules will load correctly--depending upon how they are expressed.

-  * once all requested modules have been downloaded, then and only then is the dependency graph of the whole batch traced, causing all modules to be resolved.
-Notice this is not the same as a typical AMD loader which executes modules as soon a possible.
+  * once all requested modules have been downloaded, then and only then is the dependency tree of the whole batch traced, causing all modules to be resolved.
+Notice this process is different than AMD asynchronous mode which executes modules as soon a possible.
 However, this is the algorithm that's been in place with the dojo cross domain loader for v1.x line and it's not going to change.

 One thing to notice is that the moment the loader enters xdomain mode, even legacy modules start executing asynchronously.
 So, if the loader happens to be in the middle of tracing the dependency tree implied by several inter-dependent legacy modules, any further dojo.require applications will cause a module to be downloaded (if it's not already on board), but will return immediately without executing the module.
+Version 1.6- also exhibited this behavior.

-The conversion process used to convert an unbuild legacy module to an AMD module is given as follows:
+The conversion process used to convert an unbuilt legacy module to an AMD module is given as follows (the module being converted is termed the "reference module" in the description that follows):

-  1. All comments that include any legacy API applications are removed from the module text using a regular expression.
-The expression has been in place for many versions; limiting removal to only those comments that include legacy API applications is new and was added to limit the damange regex-based comment removal can cause.
-Remember, this method is far from perfect and can be fooled (e.g., when Javascript comment delimiters are contained in strings).
+  1. The text of the reference module is analyzed by first removing all comments with a regular expression.
+The regular expression has been in place for many versions, but is far from perfect and can be fooled (e.g., when Javascript comment delimiters are contained in strings).
 For the record, the regular expression used to find comments is
      ```/(\/\*([\s\S]*?)\*\/|\/\/(.*)$)/mg```.

-  2. The module text is scanned for the legacy loader functions dojo.require, dojo.provide, dojo.loadInit,
+The comment-filtered text is then scanned for the legacy loader functions
-     dojo.requireIf, dojo.requireAfterIf, dojo.platformRequire, and dojo.requireLocalization.
-When found, the text of
+     dojo.require, dojo.provide, dojo.loadInit, dojo.requireIf, dojo.requireAfterIf, dojo.platformRequire, and
-     each loadInit application is aggregated to a single string and the text to all other legacy API applications is
+     dojo.requireLocalization.
+When found, the text of each loadInit application is aggregated to a single string and
-     aggregated to another string.
+     the text to all other legacy API applications is aggregated to another string.

-  3. A dojo/loadInit plugin module resouce is constructed on-the-fly that contains the aggregated loadInit applications
+  2. A dojo/loadInit plugin resouce is constructed on-the-fly; I'll describe how dojo/loadInit works below.
+The resource
-     concatenated with the aggergated other applications.
-This module resource is given a guaranteed-unique module
-     identifier; this identifier is given as UID in Step 4.
+     is itself a module that defines an object with two properties:

+       * names: the list of names given by the scope map associated with the particular instance of dojo that is
+         referenced by the module.

+       * def: a function that defines a parameter list with parameter names given by names (as described above) and
+         consists of code defined by the aggregated loadInit applications concatenated with the aggregated other
+         applications.

-  4. An AMD module is constructed on-the-fly as shown below.
-The <top-level-module-ids> is the list of top-level module
+  3. An AMD module is constructed on-the-fly as shown below. <names> is the list of names given by the scope map;
-     identifiers as seen by the given module according to the current configuration (e.g., "dojo", "dijit", "myLib") and
+     <names-mapped-to-proper-module-names> is the list of module identifiers indicated by names, computed with respect
+     to the reference module; <uid> references the dojo/loadInit plugin module resource constructed in Step 2.
+This
-     analogously for the names (e.g., dojo, dijit, myLib).
-This allows the original module text to execute with these
+     allows the original module text to execute with names referencing the proper objects, which allows relocating
-     names referencing the proper objects, as given by the configuration, which allows relocating module trees (with or
+     module trees (with or without a build).
-     without a build).
-Notice that all dojo.loadInits are prefixed with 0 &&.
-This effectively removes them from the
-     execution path; in a moment I'll describe how the dojo/loadInit plugin executes these.

 .. code-block :: javascript

-  define([<top-level module ids>, "dojo/loadInit!UID"], function(<top level names>){
+  define([/*<names-mapped-to-proper-module-names>*/, "dojo/loadInit!/*<uid>*/"], function(/*<names>*/){
     //
     // original module text goes here...
     // however, each dojo.loadInit application is prefixed with 0 &&; for example
     0 && dojo.loadInit(function(){
       //...
     });
+	// this prevents dojo.loadInit from being executed here
   })

 The key to this algorithm is the magical dojo/loadInit plugin.
 Recall how plugins work.
 When a plugin resource is found
 in a dependency vector, the plugin module is loaded and is passed the text to the right of the !.
 The plugin module then
 reports back to the loader when the work implied by the text to the right of the ! has been completed.
 In our case, the
-text to the right points to a module the looks like this:
+text to the right points to a module that was constructed in Step 2 the looks like this:

 .. code-block :: javascript

-  define("UID", {
+  define(/*<uid>*/, {
-    names:<same top-level module ids as for reference-module>
+    names:
+      // (array of strings) the list of names given by the scope map associated with the
+      // particular instance of dojo that owns the reference module

+    def:
+	  function(/* names as described above */) {
-    def:<aggregated loadInit applications concatenated with the aggergated other applications>
+        // aggregated loadInit applications concatenated with the aggregated other applications
+	  }
   });

-When the dojo/loadInit is given an identifier (the text to the right of the !), it retreives (via AMD require) that module definition
+When the dojo/loadInit is given an identifier (the text to the right of the !), it retreives (via AMD require) that
-given by that identifier.
-Since there are not dependencies and no factory, it is guaranteed to be returned
-synchronously.
-Next, dojo/loadInit replaces the functions dojo.require, dojo.provide, dojo.requireLocalization, and
+module definition given by that identifier.
+Next, dojo/loadInit hijacks the methods dojo.require, dojo.provide, and
-dojo.loadInit with its new versions of those functions that
+dojo.requireLocalization with temporary versions of those methods that allow the dojo/loadInit to sniff and remember the

-  * execute in the context of the correct dojo object as given by names (remember, there may be more than one dojo
-    object on a page if module trees are relocated).

-  * remember the required/provided modules
+dojo.required/provided module identifiers.
+If multiple instances of dojo are defined, the instance of dojo associated

-It's not necessary to replace dojo.require[After]If or dojo.platform require since these function are simply syntax
+with the reference module is hijacked.
+It's not necessary to hijack dojo.require[After]If or dojo.platform require since
-sugar for dojo.require and ultimately result in dojo.require being called.
+these functions are nothing more than syntax sugar for dojo.require and ultimately result in dojo.require being called.

-Finally the dojo/loadInit evaluates the code given by def, ensuring that names are in scope and point to the proper
+Next, dojo/loadInit evaluates the code given by def, passing the proper objects to match the parameters given by
-objects.
+names.
 This causes dojo.loadInit to execute all callbacks (if any), and all dojo.require[After]If applications to
 evaluate their conditions and possibly demand additional modules.
 Upon return from the evaluation, dojo/loadInit is left
-with a set of modules that must be loaded and a set of modules that the reference module has advertised it will
+with a set of dojo.require'd module identifiers that it sniffed which indicate the modules dojo.require'd by the
-define.
-The latter modules are noted to "have arrived" to prevent any attempt at downloading such modules.
-This is
+reference module.
+Also, dojo.provided'd sniffed module identifiers are noted to "have arrived" to prevent any attempt at
-particularly important when a legacy module dojo.provide's several modules.
+downloading such modules.
+This is particularly important when a legacy module dojo.provide's several modules.

-After restoring the dojo legacy API to its original state, dojo/loadInit turns to downloading the set of module that
+After restoring the hijacked methods to their original state, dojo/loadInit turns to downloading the set of modules that
-must be loaded.
-Remember, we're dealing with a legacy module here, so all these modules must be downloaded, but not
+the reference module will dojo.require when it is finally evaluated.
+Remember, we're dealing with a legacy module here,
-executed, before attempting to execute the refernence module.
-For this task, we turn to another specialized plugin,
+so all these modules must be downloaded, but not executed, before attempting to execute the reference module.
+For this
-dojo/require.
+task, we turn to another specialized plugin, dojo/require.

 dojo/require expects a comma-separated list of module identifiers to be passed in its id argument.
-It then simply
+It then downloads all
-downloads all of the indicated modules.
-If the modules are cross-domain, then they must be built and therefore in the
+of the indicated modules.
+If the modules are cross-domain, then they must be built and therefore in the AMD
-AMD format; downloading AMD modules does not imply executing them so all is good.
+format.
+Downloading AMD modules does not imply executing them so all is good.
 However, if they are not-cross-domain,
 then they may be unbuilt and are therefore downloaded by asynchronous XHR as text and converted to an AMD module
 on-the-fly just like the reference module.
 Once dojo/require detects that all requested modules have arrived for any
 self-contained module tree, it signals the requesting module by calling the loaded function.
 Notice carefully, that